Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The maritime hearings were held in Gibraltar on Jan 21-1943.

 The Norwegian M/T Minister Wedel was torpedoed on Jan.
-9th (no casualties), as was the British Empire Lytton.
+9 (follow the link for more details - no casualties), as was the British Empire Lytton.
 Also, the Panamanian Norvik, with a Norwegian captain and crew was torpedoed that day, most were saved.
 British Dominion was also sunk (Jan.
 11), only 3 of the 50 men from the British crew were seen to have saved themselves.
-As already mentioned above, British Vigilance and Oltenia II were also torpedoed.
+As mentioned above, British Vigilance and Oltenia II were also torpedoed.
 Out of the 9 ships that had left Trinidad on Dec.
 28, only 2 now remained, namely the Norwegian Vanja (captain Arne Andreassen) and the British Cliona.
 Another destroyer and 2 corvettes were sent by the British to reinforce the escort.
 By then the ships had arrived within the reach of the aircraft patrols, so the attackers finally withdrew, and the 2 remaining tankers arrived Gibraltar on January 14-1943.
 No Norwegian seamen in this convoy lost their lives.

 Crew List - No Casualties: